Anne-Senpai/CS-3450-Team-5/README.md

 the third number refers to the update number that week.

 ex: 2.3.2 (milestone 2, week 3, update 2)

 ## Tool Stack:

-This team will be developing using Django, Python, HTML, and CSS.
+This team will be developing using Django (a high-level Python web development framework), Python, HTML, and CSS.
 We will all have these set up on our personal computers for use.

 ## Build instructions: